Certified Public Accountant Act

 (Establishment or Joining of CPA Firm)

-The holder of a CPA certificate may practice nationwide as a CPA only after he or she has established or joined a CPA firm, applied to the competent authority for practice registration, and joined, as a practicing member, at least the provincial or municipal certified public accountants association ("CPA association") where the head office (or branch) of his or her CPA firm is located; the CPA association may not refuse membership to such a person.
+The holder of a CPA certificate may practice nationwide as a CPA only after they have established or joined a CPA firm, applied to the competent authority for practice registration, and joined, as a practicing member, at least the provincial or municipal certified public accountants association ("CPA association") where the head office (or branch) of their CPA firm is located; the CPA association may not refuse membership to such a person.

 Provincial and municipal CPA associations shall forward the membership information of their members to the National Federation of CPA Associations of the R.O.C.
 (NFCPAA) for registration and recordation.